EndPointCorp/end-point-blog/2015/04/03/manage-python-script-options.html.md

 This way I can run the script with:

-- ./example.py—​which will read the config file from /tmp/example.cfg, and the repo_branch should contain another.
+- ./example.py — which will read the config file from /tmp/example.cfg, and the repo_branch should contain another.
-- ./example.py --config=/tmp/a.cfg—​which will read the config from the /tmp/a.cfg.
+- ./example.py --config=/tmp/a.cfg — which will read the config from the /tmp/a.cfg.
-- ./example.py --help—​which will show the help (this is automatically supported by the argparse module).
+- ./example.py --help — which will show the help (this is automatically supported by the argparse module).
-- ./example.py --repo-branch=1764 -- and the repo_branch variable should contain 1764.
+- ./example.py --repo-branch=1764 — and the repo_branch variable should contain 1764.

 ### The Problems